basecamp/policies/security/index.md

 ## Want to know more?

-[Read our security whitepaper][security-whitepaper-pdf] for additional details.
+[Read our security whitepaper][security/Basecamp_Security_Overview.pdf] for additional details.

 ## Have a concern?
 Need to report an incident?

 Have you noticed abuse, misuse, an exploit, or experienced an incident with your account?
-Please visit our [security response page](/security/vulnerability-response.md) for details on how to securely submit a report.
+Please visit our [security response page](security/vulnerability-response.md) for details on how to securely submit a report.